Ketamine-Assisted Therapy (KAT)

 Plum Spring Clinic offers Ketamine-Assisted Therapy (KAT) as an integrated component of our holistic treatment programs.

-Many studies suggest that careful preparation, attended experiencing, and supported processing of the ketamine ‘journey’ can result in profound insights and be a unique and powerful tool in the resolution of trauma.
+Many studies suggest that careful preparation, attended experiencing, and supported processing of the ketamine-assisted therapy ‘journey’ can result in profound insights.
+Additionally, this treatment can also be a unique and powerful tool in the resolution of trauma.
 We offer the ketamine experience, attended by a physician or coach, as an element of a broader ‘envelope’ of skilled support for healing traumatic stress.

-In our experience, unresolved trauma is a major factor underlying the complex illnesses suffered by the majority of our patients, most of which have not responded to conventional medical therapy.
-The ketamine experience has the capacity to induce a non-ordinary state of consciousness that can safely reach the roots of trauma and open the psyche to the work of releasing or transforming the trauma.
+In our experience, unresolved trauma is a major factor underlying the complex illnesses suffered by the majority of our patients.
+Many have not responded to conventional medical therapy.
+Ultimately, ketamine-assisted therapy has the capacity to induce a non-ordinary state of consciousness that can safely reach the roots of trauma.
+This integrated approach can open the psyche to the work of releasing or transforming the trauma.
 We know that this work can alter the core physiological imbalances that have resulted from chronic stress, enabling the body and mind to heal.

 The Plum Spring Clinic Ketamine-Assisted Therapy protocol includes: